CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 mvn clean package
 docker-compose up
 ```
 Docker-compose will build a `prime_dev` container with the output of the `mvn package` command and launch an Azurite container.
 The first time you run this command, it builds a whole new image, which may take a while.
-However, after the first time `docker-compse` is run, `docker-compose` should start up in a few seconds.
+However, after the first time `docker-compose` is run, `docker-compose` should start up in a few seconds.
 The output should look like:

 ![Docker Compose](assets/docker_compose_log.png)